Avicii: From fellow musicians

-The 2018 edition of Tomorrowland saw several tributes to Bergling from Axwell Λ Ingrosso, Don Diablo, Nicky Romero, Dimitri Vegas & Like Mike, Zedd and Kygo, the latter mentioning that Bergling was his biggest influence in EDM.
+The 2018 edition of Tomorrowland saw several tributes to Bergling from Axwell Λ Ingrosso, Don Diablo, Nicky Romero, Dimitri Vegas & Like Mike, and Zedd.
 All DJs honoured his memory by playing his music in their sets during the festival which Michael Thivaios (Like Mike) described as Bergling's home.
 Thivaios continued calling Bergling "one of [his] best friends" and "a great inspiration".
 Avicii's songs "Levels" and "Wake Me Up" came second and eighth respectively in Tomorrowland 2018's most played songs.

 On 27 July, Russian DJ and producer Arty released a song called "Tim" as a tribute to Bergling.
 "I made a track for my friend", he stated.
 "I just want to honor his memory.
 I want to do something right, and in my opinion it's the right thing to do."

 During the 2018 version of Creamfields, Kaleidoscope Orchestra performed a special tribute performance, where they played out Bergling's greatest dance hits.

 On 12 October, Vicetone released a song called "South Beach", which they stated was influenced by Bergling's music and was one of the first songs they created, and that they decided to finish and release it as a tribute.

 In addition to the live tributes, many other artists—including Eric Prydz, Imagine Dragons, Skrillex, Calvin Harris, Hardwell, Deadmau5, Marshmello, Zedd, and Robbie Williams—also paid tribute to Bergling on Twitter.

 One year after his death, tributes on social media continued to be paid by Nicky Romero, DJ Snake, Nile Rodgers, and the organisers of Tomorrowland, amongst others.
-In 2021, Basshunter recorded the song "Life Speaks to Me" as a tribute to Avicii.
+In 2019, Madonna paid tribute to Avicii in her song "Funana" from her album Madame X. In 2021, Basshunter recorded the song "Life Speaks to Me" as a tribute to Avicii.